We provide effective climate action, together with farmers in tropical countries.

 Development organisations, individuals and business schools

 DanChurchAid (DCA) is our first customer.
-TroFaCo has a long-term agreement with DCA to provide offsets from the travels of this large, Danish developmental NGO.
+TroFaCo has a long-term agreement with DCA to provide compensation for the CO2 emissions from the staff travels of this large, Danish developmental NGO.
 DCA selected TroFaCo for its credible approach and reporting as well as its positive impact in the tropical communities.

 GrowForIt is a network of concerned Danish citizens, started by senior engineers in the wind turbine industry.
-Private sponsors to GrowForIt offset their household carbon footprints through TroFaCo.
+Private sponsors to GrowForIt compensate for their carbon footprints through TroFaCo.

 NCF is managed by Nordic Development Fund (NDF).